Karako Bhavo Nashto

 should occupy the karakatwa-bhava which also signifies that major life experience,

-By means of the excessive demands of the spouse, relative, or other agent of the bhava, the native experiences "too much spouse","too much guru", or"too much father" etc.
+By means of the excessive demands of the spouse, relative, or other agent of the bhava, one experiences too much spouse, too much guru, or too much father, et-cetera.

 Despite potentially good external appearances, matters of the bhava are internally overblown or overextended, and the relationship becomes difficult to enjoy due to the extraordinary overconfidence or over-assertiveness of the karakatwa.